What’s Your Superpower? (Part 4: Secrets of Wind Magic)

 The Colors Most Often Associated with Wind Magic:

 Wind mages wear yellow (the color of the sun and the sky at dawn).
 Sky blue is another color reminiscent of Wind.
-But so is transparence, since Wind cannot be seen unless it’s pushing something around.
+But so is transparence, since Wind cannot be seen, unless it’s pushing something around (like fallen leaves.)

 Places Where Wind Energy Concentrates: